JayaniLakshika/quollr/README.md

 [![R-CMD-check](https://github.com/JayaniLakshika/quollr/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/JayaniLakshika/quollr/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The `quollr` package provide functions to construct a model in the 2D space based on 2D embedding and then lifts to the high dimensional space.
-The package also provides a tools to visalise model in 2D space, and visualise the fitted model overlaid on data using the tour technique.
-Furthermore, facilitates to generate summary of high dimensional distributions.
+The `quollr` package offers functions to construct a model in 2D space from a 2D embedding and then lift it to the high-dimensional space.
+Additionally, it provides tools to visualize the model in 2D space and to overlay the fitted model on data using the tour technique.
+Furthermore, it facilitates the generation of summaries of high-dimensional distributions.

 <!--For a thorough background and discussion on this work, please read our paper [link to the paper].
 &#10;## Installation